pomeloJ/pomeloCart/README.md

 *for any simple reason*
 ## CDN JS
-for easy just copy and coding
+for simplicity,just copy and coding

 we don't say anymore
 ```javascript